History of the United States Army Special Forces: Operation Atlantic Resolve

-On 29 March 2017, the Department of Defence reported that Green Berets from 1st Battalion 10th SFG were deployed to Europe to take part in exercise Allied Spirit VI-a multinational training exercise involving military personnel from Canada, Czech Republic, Estonia, Finland, France, Hungary, Germany, Italy, Macedonia, Kosovo, Latvia, the Netherlands, Slovenia, UK and US at the JMRC in Germany, the exercise involved special operations and conventional forces with the aim to increase their effectiveness and/particularly to increase the effectiveness of special operations forces in working together while bolstering the capabilities of partner nations within US European Command's area of responsibility.
+On 29 March 2017, the Department of Defense reported that Green Berets from 1st Battalion 10th SFG were deployed to Europe to take part in exercise Allied Spirit VI-a multinational training exercise involving military personnel from Canada, Czech Republic, Estonia, Finland, France, Hungary, Germany, Italy, Macedonia, Kosovo, Latvia, the Netherlands, Slovenia, UK and US at the JMRC in Germany, the exercise involved special operations and conventional forces with the aim to increase their effectiveness and/particularly to increase the effectiveness of special operations forces in working together while bolstering the capabilities of partner nations within US European Command's area of responsibility.
 The Green Berets provided their advise and assist training/skills, whilst working with Estonian Special Operations Task Group troops and Macedonian special operations troops.
 US Army Major Robert Temple, the special operations force cell planner at the JMRC said that “The primary purpose of this exercise is providing a venue for the 1st Latvian Brigade to train in a Joint Task Force environment and increase their interoperability with both U.S. units as well as other multinational forces.”
 The exercise is being conducted as part of Operation Atlantic Resolve.